Statuses in Latin with translation. Quotes in Latin with translation

 “To the city and the world,” that is, to Rome and the whole world, for general information.

-The ceremony for the election of a new pope required that one of the cardinals dress the chosen one with a mantle, uttering the following phrase: "I dress you with Roman papal dignity, may you stand before the city and the world."
-At present, the Pope of Rome begins his annual address to the faithful with this phrase.
+The ceremony for electing a new pope required that one of the cardinals clothe the chosen one with the robe, uttering the following phrase: “I invest you with Roman papal dignity, so that you may stand before the city and the world.”
+Currently, the Pope begins his annual address to the believers with this phrase.

 Experience is the best teacher.